RhoInc/open-source-handbook/README.md

 - No private or confidential data
 - No personal identifiers
-- De-identified data from Federal studies may be used if the data have already been released publicly and there are no embargoes on data sharing
+- De-identified data from Federal studies may be used if the data has already been released publicly and there are no embargoes on data sharing
 - When in doubt, consider using publicly available data for examples.
 Several repositories exist including
   - [data.gov](https://www.data.gov/)
   - Reddit ( [1](https://www.reddit.com/r/datasets/top/), [2](https://www.reddit.com/r/opendata/top/))